u-boot/u-boot/tools/buildman/buildman.rst

    Output from stderr, if any.
 Errors and warnings appear here.

 log
    Output from stdout.
-Normally there isn't any since buildman runs in silent mode.
+Normally there isn't any since Buildman runs in silent mode.
 Use -V to force a verbose build (this passes V=1 to 'make')

 toolchain